Landcruiser87/arlo-cam-api/README.md

 A camera *on battery power* reports near ambient temperatures for it's temperature that seems to be accurate within a few degrees.
 This can be retrieved with a status request via the API.

+## Temporarily Disarm
+You can temporarily disarm a camera for a specified duration and the scheduler will re-arm it after the duration.
+Useful if you're moving in and out of an monitored area.
+See API docs for the syntax.

 ## Other Gotchas

 1. I coulnd't seem to get TCP connections to the RTSP stream to work; only UDP.
 EDIT: This DOES seem to work on newer cams, as long as you send RTCP Receiver Reports.